Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Introduction

 Hence, there is still a strong need for a universally valid practical method in the computation of the nucleolus by a polynomial-time algorithm that overcomes all these negative side effects. \citet{maggiorano:2025} recently claimed that they were able to close this gap, at least in the domain of convex games.
 In particular, these authors claimed to provide a first strongly polynomial-time algorithm for computing the nucleolus of convex games while leveraging the Davis/Maschler reduced game approach in combination with submodular function minimization.
+In this context, the submodular function minimization is applied in order to catch the nucleolus by the least-core of the game.
 This avoids the ellipsoid method with its negative side effects in numerical computation completely for solving the linear programming problems related to the least-core of the default game and the emerging Davis/Maschler reduced games.
 However, we shall argue that this is a fallacy based on an incorrect application of the Davis/Maschler reduced game property (RGP).
 Ignoring the fact that despite the pre-nucleolus, also other solutions like the core, pre-kernel (cf.~\citet{Pel:86b}), and semi-reactive pre-bargaining set (cf.~\citet{SudPot:01}) possess this property, whereas the list of mentionable solution concepts is not complete.
 This causes a severe selection issue, leading to the failure to compute the nucleolus of convex games using the reduced games approach.

 A feature that both methods from above have in common is that they leverage the least-core as the catcher of the nucleolus.
 At the cost that the problem must be overloaded with too much structure, that is not necessary for efficiently computing the nucleolus of the game.
+A structure that is imposed by the original characterization of the nucleolus, which is inherently {\bfseries NP}-hard.
+It should be clear from this that without a substantial simplification of the nucleolus characterization, it will not be possible to develop a universal polynomial-time algorithm for calculating the nucleolus.
 The work of~\citet{kido:04,kido:05,kido:08} has pointed out an interesting direction in which the journey towards a polynomial-time solvability of the nucleolus should go without referring to any form of nucleolus catcher.
 Unfortunately, it is a widely unrecognized work in the literature despite its theoretical elegance and power as a tool for computing the nucleolus.

 The underlying idea was only taken up again by~\citet{mei:13}, not for the calculation of the nucleolus, but for the calculation of the pre-kernel as a solution concept used.
 In this framework, a Fenchel-Moreau conjugation-based approach from convex analysis was applied to compute a pre-kernel element.
 While the pre-nucleolus is always a single point within the pre-kernel, both solution concepts are just for some special game classes identical, like 3-person games, convex games, veto-rich games, or almost-convex games.
 Thus, if the pre-kernel is identical to the pre-nucleolus, one has computed the pre-nucleolus if one has found the sole pre-kernel element of the game.
 This fact is exploited when applying the Fenchel-Moreau approach to calculate the pre-nucleolus of a game with a single-valued pre-kernel.